John Keniry’s resignation letter prompted the ban backflip

 Just a week after those revelations surfaced, Baird announced the ban was being overturned.

-Despite the backflip, the ban had long-lasting ramifications for the Baird coalition government, with Party losing a by-election for the seat of Orange in November.
+Despite the backflip, the ban had long-lasting ramifications for the Baird coalition government, with the Nationals Party losing a by-election for the seat of in November.

 Just two months later, Baird also resigned as the Premier of NSW, with many experts touting the political pressure caused by issues such as council amalgamations and the as the reasons for his sudden departure.